 On the heels of the recent Tudor Heritage Black Bay 200M Automatic Diver (Ref.
-79220R) the Swiss watchmaker has also presented another model that seems to be inspired by their “classic” pieces.
+79220R) the Swiss watchmaker has also presented another, even more extreme model that is inspired by their “classic” pieces.
 Although clearly not a reissue in the true meaning of the word, this new Tudor Pelagos Diver Titanium 500M (ref.
-25500TN) automatic diving watch appears to be strongly influenced by the 1968 Tudor Snowflake Ref.
-7021 model, but, not being a tool watch any longer, looks more refined than its predecessor.
+25500TN) automatic diving watch is strongly influenced by the 1968 Tudor Snowflake Ref.
+7021 model.
+Not being a tool watch any longer, the premium-priced 25500TN looks a lot more refined than its predecessor.

 When I compare pictures of the classic timekeeper and the new version, I only see very minor differences between the two.
 Compared to the Snowflake, the new Tudor Pelagos has a more subtly notched bezel, as well as more delicate crown with less prominent crown guards.

 The square-box shaped hour markers are integrated into the bezel flange and the hands seem to be a trifle wider.
 The famous magnifying lens over the date window has also gone, which is a pity.
 Oh, and, measuring in whole 42 millimeters in diameter, the new model, which is now crafted not from steel, but from lighter titanium alloy, is two millimeters wider than the original.

 Also, this model features a very impressive (although not really practical) water resistance rating of 500 meters and even sports a helium release valve (at 9 hours) that saves the sapphire crystal from popping out during fast decompression.

 Trying to differentiate Rolex and Tudor brands, the Swiss watchmaker has always adhered to “no in-house movements for the poor man’s watch” and this model is no exception here.